Care management in aged care

 - Sometimes what the senior client wants isn’t what the family wants so facilitating discussions and constructive problem-solving is needed to reach a solution that benefits both

-Case managers need to offer a range of communication methods to meet the needs of clients with differing technical skill.
-We home visit across Melbourne and can keep in touch with seniors and families in a number of ways:
+Care managers need to offer a range of communication methods to meet the needs of clients with differing technical skill.
+We home visit across Melbourne and Geelong and can keep in touch with seniors and families in a number of ways:

 - Video call

 We understand and appreciate a senior’s goal is to age in place and we work hard to find the best supports for your senior loved one to do so.

 - Draw from our experience of the changing needs of seniors as they age

 - Navigate the aged care system for you and identify services that are right for you/your senior loved one